 Make sure you control your stress levels and avoid common food sensitivities.
 Reactive foods and stress result in a surge of the cortisol hormone and stimulate the release of glucose, which can cause blood sugar spikes even when you’re not consuming lots of sugars!
 Chronic stress also increases the production of rT3 (reverse T3), which essentially blocks T3 from functioning properly in the body.
 The symptoms of this present similarly to hypothyroidism.

 Strategic nutrient supplementation might be necessary in some cases.

 Irrespective of diet, weight loss seems to lower thyroid activity and reduce the conversion of T4 into active T3.

-Highly Processed Vegetable oils
+Highly Processed Vegetable Oils

 Processed vegetable oils high in polyunsaturated fatty acids might exert a negative effect on thyroid hormone signaling, according to some research.
-On the other hand, healthy natural fats like those found in wild-caught fish and olive oil might improve thyroid hormone signaling.
+On the other hand, healthy natural fats like those found in wild-caught fish and keto-friendly oils like olive oil might improve thyroid hormone signaling.
 Read our article for more info on which healthier oils and fats to cook with.

 In another example, rats consuming corn oil converted less T4 to active T3 compared to rats on a lard diet.

 Canola oil rich in polyunsaturated fatty acids is derived from rapeseed meal.
 When turkeys are fed more rapeseed meal, their thyroid signaling gets worse, and they produce fewer eggs and less meat.